 LOOKING BACK and Celebrating the year since the creation of Wester Ross MPA that old adage that you can do less than you imagine in a day and more in a year seems to fit.
 Sea Change has been taking one small step at a time and only by looking back does one see the tremendous distance travelled.

-So it is time to celebrate our journey so far before we take the next step.
+It is time to celebrate our journey so far before we take the next step.
 We celebrate that:

 - Heavily dredged areas have had well over one year to recover as the MPA was closed to dredgers on the 18th August 2015 after a violation of the Voluntary Exclusion Zone.

 - Sea Change built close relations with our friends in Skye (SSSI) and Glasgow University and Glasgow Science Festival, and also connected with the Fair Isle group, Small Isles Group as well as groups in Argyll such as Cromach and the Friends of Jura.
 Our connection with our Skye friends may evolve into a joint survey project.

 THE YEAR IN BRIEF:

-2016 was a year of hope, hard work and some surprises…
+2016 – A year of hope, hard work and surprises…

-The Creel and Dive Fishermen were asked to give evidence but not the coastal community groups and we worried that the public interest might be forfeited due to intense lobbying by the Scottish Fishermen’s Federation which represents the dredgers and trawlers – whose activity was the main reason why the MPAs were necessary in the first place.
+The Creel and Dive Fishermen were asked to give evidence but not the coastal community groups.
+We worried that the public interest might be forfeited due to intense lobbying by the Scottish Fishermen’s Federation which represents the dredgers and trawlers – whose activity was the main reason why the MPAs were necessary in the first place.